-Iwase Cosfa clearly declares in the Compliance Code that we allow employees to have the right of solidarity and collective bargaining rights.
+Iwase Cosfa's Code of Conduct clearly states that all employees are guaranteed the right to organise (freedom of association) and collective bargaining.
 Through a formal process in accordance with the Labor Standards Act, employee representatives are elected by majority support for each business unit and they conclude a labor management agreement.

 To reflect employees' opinions, executives and employee representatives hold regular meetings.
-Employee representatives notify all employees of the holding of meetings in advance and hear proposals for improvement to realize a better work environment.
+Employee representatives notify all employees of the holding of meetings in advance and hear a wide range of proposals for improvement to realize a better work environment.
+These proposals can include topics related to working conditions and the working environment but also career development, eduction systems, and diversity initatives.
 After each meeting, the Company discusses the proposals raised in it, examines the feasibility of the proposals, and actually works toward improvement.
-A meeting with representatives of employees was conducted in April 2022.
+A meeting with representatives of employees was conducted in November 2023.